lamerman/shellpy/README.md

 ### Compatibility

-It works on Linux and Mac for both Python 2.x and 3.x
+It works on Linux and Mac for both Python 2.x and 3.x.
+It should also work on Windows.

 ### Contact